InfoSum raises $65M Series B as organizations embrace secure data sharing – TechCrunch

 InfoSum, a London-based startup that provides a decentralized platform for secure data sharing between organizations, has secured a $65 million Series B funding round led by Chrysalis Investments.

 The investment comes less than a year after InfoSum closed a $15.1 million Series A round co-led by Upfront Ventures and IA Ventures.
-Since, the data privacy startup has tripled its revenue, doubled its employee base, and secured more than fifty new customers, including AT&T, Disney, Omnicom and Merkle.
+Since, the data privacy startup has tripled its revenue, doubled its employee base and secured more than 50 new customers, including AT&T, Disney, Omnicom and Merkle.

 Its growth was boosted by businesses that are increasingly focused on data privacy, largely as a result of the mass shift to remote working and cloud-based collaboration necessitated by the pandemic.
 InfoSum’s data collaboration platform uses patented technology to connect customer records between and amongst companies, without moving or sharing data.
-It helps organizations to alleviate security concerns, according to the startup, and is compliant with all current privacy laws, including GDPR.
+It helps organizations alleviate security concerns, according to the startup, and is compliant with all current privacy laws, including GDPR.

 The platform was bolstered earlier this year with the launch of InfoSum Bridge, a product which it claims significantly expands the customer identity linking capabilities of its platform.
 It is designed to connect advertising identifiers along with its own “bunkered” data sets to better facilitate ad targeting based on first-party data.